Lodi1ne23/LogicView/README.md

 ---

-**Made with ❤️ by the LogicView Team for students, educators, and logic enthusiasts everywhere.**
+**Made with Dedication by the BSINFOTECH-1A students (Group 2 in DISCMATH course) for students, educators, and logic enthusiasts everywhere.**